PTSD, Psychoneuroimmunology and Relaxation Therapy

 Therefore, treatments that encourage down-regulation of the stress response can modify inflammatory responses and thereby improve psychological and physical health in people who have experienced trauma.

 Relaxation therapies such as deep breathing, guided imagery and progressive muscle relaxation inhibit the sympathetic nervous response, down regulate stress responses and reduce production of cortisol and adrenal.
 Strong research highlights benefits of these techniques for a range of conditions associated with PTSD, both psychological and physical.

 While the public health budget is stretched to the limit and increasingly, people are ‘time poor’, simple relaxation techniques are cost efficient, require little time and can be practiced almost anywhere, anytime.

 Dr Judy Lovas’ dynamic presentations explain the art and science of evidence-based relaxation therapy.
-In our increasingly fast-paced world everyone needs to relax, yet few know how.
-Judy is passionate about teaching simple relaxation skills for stress-related conditions such as anxiety, depression, PTSD, fatigue, pain and anxiety.
-Judy teaches Psychology, Psychoneuroimmunology and Relaxation Therapies in the tertiary and corporate sector and her presentations offer a scientific and holistic approach to improve both physical and psychological wellbeing.
+In our increasingly fast-paced world, everyone needs to relax yet few know how.
+Judy is passionate about teaching simple relaxation skills for stress-related conditions, such as anxiety, depression, PTSD, fatigue, and pain.
+Judy teaches psychology, psychoneuroimmunology, and relaxation therapies in the tertiary and corporate sector.
+Her presentations offer a scientific and holistic approach to improve both physical and psychological wellbeing.
+See Educator Profile